 nonfiction books with the first chapter, then reading the last chapter, and then reading the book from the second chapter through to the last.
-This approach will make sure you fully understand the author's thesis and goals for the book.
-You should also develop an appreciation for how the book's structure will help support the thesis and the conclusions.13
+You should also develop an appreciation for how the book's structure will help support the thesis and the conclusions.12

 As you read the introductory chapter, pay special attention to the book's thesis and how the author scopes the work.
 Ultimately, book reviewers should judge books based on the author's intent.
 By understanding the intent, you can decide whether the book adequately supports the thesis.
-The first chapter should also convey why the book was written, identify the research question, define key terms, and situate the book about other books in the same field.
+The first chapter should also convey why the book was written, identify the research question, define key terms, and situate the book with other books in the same field.
 These details are all critical to the success of your review.

-Cohen effectively delivers this information in Crown.
-Cohen provides Crown's thesis eight pages into the first chapter.
-After teasing the idea of narrative arcs over several pages, Crown's thesis argues that Shakespeare's most powerful political insights "reveal how leaders evolve, for better or worse, and why easy assumptions about leaders becoming more seasoned and cautious as they age may be wrong."
-He also describes why he selected the organizing principle seen in the table of contents, which focused on narrative arcs around acquiring power, exercising power, and losing power.
-Consider this clear statement of structure:
+Cohen effectively delivers this information in The Hollow Crown.
+Cohen provides the thesis eight pages into the first chapter.
+After teasing the idea of narrative arcs over several pages, Cohen's thesis argues that Shakespeare's most powerful political insights "reveal how leaders evolve, for better or worse, and why easy assumptions about leaders becoming more seasoned and cautious as they age may be wrong."13 He also describes why he selected the organizing principle seen in the table of contents, which focused on narrative arcs around acquiring power, exercising power, and losing power.
+Consider this clear statement of structure: the book's thesis and structure as they read the first chapter.
+And do not forget this thesis, as it forms the basis for your review.
+Consider bookmarking the page where you found the thesis for easy reference.